 In 18th century Europe, a most potent killer was ravaging entire populations.
 It had been claiming the lives of 400,000 victims a year.
 Those who survived its horrors were left disfigured or blinded.
 Those who did not internally bled to death.
 The destruction caused was so great, the dread so severe enough to merit its […]Read more "The Speckled Monster"

-In the 18th Century, navigating across the seas was a very risky business, fraught with danger and uncertainty.
+In the 18th Century, navigating across the seas was fraught with danger and error.
 With no practical method of determining longitude, sailors had no accurate means of pinpointing their position at sea.
 Ships had sailed forth only to blunder off course and never return.
-Thousands of sailors had died.
-And, mistakes […]Read more "The Clock That Changed the World"
+Sailors had died by the thousands.
+And, mistakes had jeopardized trade […]Read more "The Clock That Changed the World"

 The Industrial revolution can perhaps be characterized as a transition from humanised handicraft to mechanized manufacture, as actuated by a complex structure of successive and interweaving technological innovations.
 But, what spurred such technological advancement remains contentious.
 What is it about the 18th Century that made it distinctively amenable to such technical change?
 And, importantly, what […]Read more "Ideas That Propelled the Industrial Revolution"